DAY ONE (Saturday)

-Not all checkpoints are manned, and competitors must prove they have visited the correct checkpoint location by ‘dibbing’ their SI Card into the box attached to the control marker.
+Not all checkpoints are marshalled, and competitors must prove they have visited the correct checkpoint location by ‘dibbing’ their SI Card into the box attached to the control marker.

 Self-sufficiency extends to sourcing water – enroute (definitely) and at the overnight campsite (likely) water will be from streams.
 As with many open sources of water there is a risk of pathogens such as cryptosporidium and we recommend that competitors boil or purify all water before drinking – IF competitors choose not to treat water this is entirely at their own risk.

 The finish on Day 2 is at the event centre.
 A range of sandwiches, biscuits and drinks are provided as well as the much coveted MMM T-shirts.

 The registration process and rules are the same although the kit list is slightly reduced:

 - Map Mark Up – At the start line you will be issued with a Control Description sheet similar to the other courses but with many more controls and no prescribed route.
 You will also be given an A4 size map in waterproof paper with the controls and score points marked on it.
 This map is low quality and not to scale and is intended as an aid to route planning when used in conjunction with your full sized 1:25000 map.